-Offering Truvada in a pre-exposure prophylaxis (PrEP) regimen for the HIV-negative partner in a serodiscordant couple during the first six months after the HIV-positive partner starting antiretroviral therapy (ART) may serve as a "bridge" to provide more protection against HIV infection, researchers reported yesterday in 21 International Conference on AIDS (AIDS 2016) in Durban, South Africa.
+Offering Truvada in a pre-exposure prophylaxis (PrEP) regimen for the HIV negative partner in a serodiscordant couple during the first six months after the HIV positive partner starting antiretroviral therapy (ART) can serve as a "bridge" to provide more protection against HIV infection, researchers reported yesterday in 21 International Conference on AIDS (AIDS 2016) in Durban, South Africa.

 Studies have shown that the efficacy of antiretroviral treatment dramatically reduces the risk of HIV transmission following - a concept known as "treatment and prevention" - PrEP and reduced the risk of infection over 90% is taken consistently.

-The initial HIV negative partners of the PrEP study in heterodiscordant heterosexual couples who Dr Baeten initially presented to the conference the International AIDS Society conference in 2011, were randomly assigned in Kenya and Uganda to receive tenofovir / emtricitabine (components of Truvada), Tenofovir without co-formulation or placebo.
-(By the time this occurred the guidelines of the World Health Organization and the country recommended ART initiation based on CD4 cell count and not for everyone diagnosed with HIV).
+The initial HIV negative partners of the PrEP study in heterodiscordant heterosexual couples who Dr Baeten initially presented to the conference the International AIDS Society conference in 2011, were randomly assigned in Kenya and Uganda to receive tenofovir / emtricitabine (components of Truvada), tenofovir without co-formulation or placebo.
+(At the time this occurred World Health Organization guidelines and the country recommended initiating ART based on CD4 cell count and not all diagnosed with HIV).

-Follow up with the Partner Study demonstration and PrEP, the goal of showing whether an integrated combination of PrEP for negative partners plus ART for positive partners could further reduce the risk of HIV transmission.
-At the time this study was started in November of 2012 there was ample evidence that both PrEP and treatment as prevention (TASP - Acronym for the Prevention Treatment - Treatment as prevention in free translation) They were effective, so that all participants received both interventions on an open source basis (non-random).
+Follow up with the Partner Study demonstration and PrEP, the purpose of showing whether a integrated combination of PrEP negative partners plus positive partner ART could further reduce the risk of HIV transmission.
+At the time this study was started in November of 2012 there was ample evidence that both PrEP and treatment as prevention (Tasp - Acronym for Treatment as Prevention) were effective, so that all participants received the two interventions on an open source (non-random) basis.